Amazon now employs more than 1 million people

 And while the pandemic has fueled a surge in online shopping, the virus has also hit Amazon warehouse workers.
 The company announced earlier this month that nearly 20,000 of its U.S. employees had tested positive, or had been presumed positive, for the coronavirus since the pandemic started.
 The company faced fierce criticism from employees and some lawmakers that it wasn’t doing enough to protect workers.

 In April, the company said it would spend $4 billion on pandemic-related costs, including testing warehouse workers and providing them with personal protective gear.
-It said it expects coronavirus-related costs, including productivity losses in warehouses where workers no longer can work closely together, to hit $4 billion.
+It said it expects coronavirus-related costs, including productivity losses in warehouses where workers no longer can work closely together, to hit $4 billion in the current quarter.

 In the quarter, Amazon beat analyst expectations, earning $6.3 billion, or $12.37 a share.
 Sales jumped 37 percent to $96.1 billion.
 Analysts expected Amazon to earn $7.36 a share on sales of $92.6 billion, as measured by S&P Global Market Intelligence.